 I space these tasks out and watch a little bit of television in between.
 Around lunch time, I take an hour or so to eat and relax.
 I like to sit out by the pool on the wicker furniture and enjoy the sunshine (we live in Florida).

 I normally go to our local deli to get lunch or cook up something.
 I like to take a nap around 3 o’clock in the afternoon.
 It recharges me.

 My afternoons are free to go for a walk, watch a movie, visit a local thrift store with my wife, go to a friend’s house, go shopping, fishing, or do whatever else I feel like doing.

 I try to make myself leave the house every day for at least an hour or two, just to socialize and be around other people.

-In the evening, I like to make dinner for my wife (when she lets me).
-We normally watch our favorite television shows, talk, play a board game or do something fun.
+In the evening we normally watch our favorite television shows, talk, play a board game or do something fun.
 We definitely like to chill.

 Around 9-10 p.m.
 I go back into my home office and spend a few hours online.
 I surf Facebook, watch some funny YouTube videos, check my email, and read some of my favorite blogs.

-I typically go to bed around 1in the morning, sometimes later, and then read for 20-minutes before I go to sleep.
+I typically go to bed around midnight, sometimes later, and then read for 20-minutes before I go to sleep.